Apple Wireless Keyboard: First generation (A1016) M9270LL/A (4 batteries)

 The first generation Apple Wireless Keyboard was released at the Apple Expo on September 16, 2003.

 It was based on the updated wired Apple Keyboard (codenamed A1048), and featured white plastic keys housed in a clear plastic shell.
 Unlike the wired keyboard, there are no USB ports to connect external devices.
 The bottom of the keyboard features space for four AA batteries and has an on/off switch.

 Second generation (A1255) MB167LL/A (3 batteries)

 On August 7, 2007, Apple released a redesigned model of the Apple Wireless Keyboard.
 Like the wired Apple Keyboard, the new model is thinner than its predecessors and has an aluminum enclosure.
 Another addition was the new functions added to the function keys, such as media controls and Dashboard control.
 Unlike the previous version, the Wireless Keyboard now has a layout similar to the MacBook.
 The power button has been relocated to the right side of the keyboard, and the layout does not include a numeric keypad.
-This model added accidental caps lock prevention: the key has to be held down for a moment for caps lock to engage.
+This model added accidental caps lock prevention: the key has to be held down for a moment for the caps lock to engage.
 This keyboard required only three AA batteries, one fewer than its predecessor.